Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 Though they seemed to be willing to make an exception when it came to me.

 Just a few weeks away from my fourth birthday they had separated me from the other children my age and tossed me in with the rest of the six years old.
 At first, there were some concerns that I may have been too young to start sparring but they were all put to rest after the first session.

 I had beaten them all.

 Not that it was anything to brag about.
 Ninjas in training or not they were just kids.
-Most of them didn't even know how to make a proper fist yet, and the few that did telegraphed their punches so badly that I could see them coming a mile away.
-One time, all I had to win was side-step a punch and stick my foot out.
+Most of them didn't even know how to properly kick a ball let alone make a proper fist, and the few that did telegraphed their punches so badly that I could see them coming a mile away.
+One time all I had to win was side-step a punch and stick my foot out.
 The poor kid actually broke down crying after he tripped.

 So they decided to up the ante.

 "You're thinking too much Hikaru-sama."
 Our instructor and the current referee for the match informed me.
-He stood outside of the ring drawn into the ground of the courtyard, and stared impassively at me, uncaring for my bleeding, injured state.
-"While your form is excellent and your responses to your opponents strikes are the proper ones, your reactions are too slow.
+He stood outside of the ring drawn into the ground, and stared impassively at me, uncaring for my bleeding, injured state.
+"While your form is excellent and your responses to your opponent's strikes are the proper ones, your reactions are too slow.
 You spend too much time thinking and not enough moving, you must learn to move without thought."

 I know.
 Jeez, do I ever know.